 Do you have a systematic process for capturing opportunities and transforming them into orders?

-Is your organisation responding to market demands and if the market changes, is your organisation flexible enough to respond?
+Is your organisation responding to market demands and is your organisation flexible enough to respond to change?

 These might seem like hypothetical questions.
-If you are a plumber, you might not ask yourself whether there are opportunities in hairdressing and convert – probably too radical.
-But you might look at new technologies in the plumbing market and decide that technology x is more efficient, take a training course and then look at whether that has made you cost savings and improved your turnover.
+If you are a plumber, you might not ask yourself whether there are opportunities in hairdressing.
+It’s probably too radical a change.
+But you might look at new technologies in the plumbing market and decide that technology x is more efficient, take a training course and then look at whether that decision has brought you cost savings and improved your turnover.

 The point is whether your capacity to organise and your state of mind allow you to take on new projects.
-I believe that this flexibility of mind is aided and assisted by the business management tools that we use.
-Can I enter a new project in my software, and start to consider its impact on current work?
+I believe that this flexibility of mind is aided by the business management tools that we use.
+Can I enter a new project in my software, and consider its impact on current work?
 Just consider it.
-If I feel that I am very disorganised I would probably not even consider new projects and therefore pass by a new opportunity.
+If I am very disorganised I would probably not even consider new projects and therefore pass by a new opportunity.

 Setting and Achieving Objectives

-So the business management tools help but with what?
-The effort of planning, setting objectives, organising your time, your actions and next actions are within a context of professional achievement and satisfaction.
+So the business management tools help the effort of planning, setting objectives, organising your time, your actions and next actions are within a context of professional achievement and satisfaction.

-What satisfaction to fix an objective, determine where I want to be in the future and put in place actions to get there, evaluating the pitfalls, planning contingency actions, acting in project mode while still managing current professional and personal priorities.
+What satisfaction to fix an objective, determine a future outcome and put in place actions to get there, evaluate the pitfalls, plan contingency actions, in project mode while still managing current professional and personal priorities.

 I urge you therefore to look at the business management tools discussed here, to read about GTD and the measurement of trajectory.
 I advise you to think about your configuration and whether it is optimal, the changes you would make to your situation and your life and how you could put those changes into practice.